 - fish bearing watercourses

-- wetlands and federally/provincially protected species
+- federally and provincially protected species

 - Terms of Reference for Environmental Management of Highway Infrastructure Projects